carols10cents/cargo-open/README.md

     ./target/release/cargo-open open whatever

+## Running tests

+Because the tests set and get environment variables, and that isn't guaranteed to be safe to access concurrently, the tests will sometimes fail unless you run them with one thread:

+    $ RUST_TEST_THREADS=1 cargo test

+Using this command, the tests should always pass.

 # TODO

 If you'd like to help with any of these and they're not clear, please ask!
 They're written mostly for my own benefit.